robfuncken/mendix-NativePinInput/README.md

 - Widget styling responds to dark mode setting

 ## Usage
-- Your entity needs to have an integer attribute for the PIN value.
+- Your entity needs to have a string attribute for the PIN value.
+Integer does not work because leading zero's would be lost.
 - Configure the number of digits for your situation.
 - Configure the action events where appropriate.